Business Immigration

 1. Purpose of Travel: Your trip must be business-focused (e.g., meetings or trade fairs), not employment or tourism.

-3. Duration: Stay must not exceed 90 days in 180 days.
+3. Duration: Stay must not exceed 90 days in any 180-day period.

 4. Financial Stability: Prove you can support yourself during your visit.

-Eligibility for EU/EEA/Swiss citizens
+Eligibility for EU/EEA/Swiss Citizens

 1